apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### January 12th, 2018: Apache Jackrabbit Oak 1.8.0 released
+Apache Jackrabbit Oak 1.8.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#oak1.8) page for more details.

 #### January 10th, 2018: Apache Jackrabbit Oak 1.4.19 released
 Jackrabbit Oak 1.4.19 is a patch release that contains fixes and improvements over the previous 1.4.x release.
 See the